Kohkitos/live-chat-etl-project/README.md

 - **Selenium**: A web automation tool used to interact with websites and retrieve chat data from websites that don't provide a direct API.

+- **Joblib**: A Python library to process parallel tasks.
+Only for main.py.

 - **MongoDB**: A NoSQL database used for storing the processed chat data.

 - **chat_downloader**: A Python library for downloading chat messages from various platforms and live streams.
 [Documentation](https://github.com/xenova/chat-downloader).

 - **pysentimiento**: A Python library for sentiment analysis that offers pre-trained models for analyzing text data.
 [Documentation](https://github.com/pysentimiento/pysentimiento).

-- **Extra: Joblib**: A Python library to process parallel tasks.
-Only for main.py.

 <a name="howto"/>